GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 ## UMA 2 Authorization
-UMA 2 is a profile of OAuth 2.0 that defines RESTful, JSON-based, standardized flows and constructs for coordinating the protection of any API or web resource. oxd makes it easy to secure applications with UMA 2 so that access management decisions--like who should be able to access which resources, using which devices, from which networks, etc.--can be delegated to your Gluu Server.
+UMA 2 is a profile of OAuth 2.0 that defines RESTful, JSON-based, standardized flows and constructs for coordinating the protection of APIs and web resources.
+Using oxd, your application can delegate access management decisions, like who can access which resources, from what devices, to a central UMA Authorization Server (AS) like the [Gluu AS](https://gluu.org/docs/ce/admin-guide/uma/).

 ### UMA 2 Resource Server API's